bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_2.md

 <details>
   <summary>On a Mac in Dark Mode?</summary>
-  If you're on a Mac and are currently in Dark mode, you might not see the grid lines.
-For some reason, Tkinter switches the colors white and black when your Mac is in dark mode.
-To fix this, you have two options:<br>
+  If you're on a Mac and are currently in Dark mode, you might white grid line with greyish dots.
+You can fix this by either:
   1. <a href="https://support.apple.com/en-us/HT208976" target="_blank"> Use these instructions from Apple to switch to Light mode.</a><br>
-  2. On line 5, change the value of the <em>background</em> input to <em>"black"</em>.
+  2. On line 2, change the value of the <em>background</em> input to <em>"black"</em> rather than <code>"white"</code>.
 </details>
 <br>